libp2p/punchr/README.md

 ![punchr flow diagram](./docs/punchr.drawio.png)

 The goal is to measure the hole punching success rate.
 For that, we are using a **honeypot** to attract inbound connections from DCUtR capable peers behind NATs.
 These are then saved into a database which get served to hole punching **clients** via a **server** component.
 The hole punching clients ask the server if it knows about DCUtR capable peers.
-If it does the clients connect to the remote peer via a relay and waits for the remote to initiate a hole punch.
+If it does, the clients connect to the remote peer via a relay and waits for the remote to initiate a hole punch.
 The result is reported back to the server.

-# Outcomes
+# Installation

+## MacOS

+For MacOS there is a menu bar application that you can [download here](https://github.com/dennis-tra/punchr/releases/download/v0.5.0/Punchr.dmg).

-## Hole Punch Outcomes
+## Linux

-1. `UNKNOWN` - There was no information why and how the hole punch completed
-2. `NO_CONNECTION` - The client could not connect to the remote peer via any of the provided multi addresses.
-At the moment this is just a single relay multi address.
-3. `NO_STREAM` - The client could connect to the remote peer via any of the provided multi addresses but no `/libp2p/dcutr` stream was opened within 15s.
-That stream is necessary to perform the hole punch.
-4. `CONNECTION_REVERSED` - The client only used one or more relay multi addresses to connect to the remote peer, the `/libp2p/dcutr` stream was not opened within 15s, and we still end up with a direct connection.
-This means the remote peer succesfully reversed it.
-5. `CANCELLED` - The user stopped the client (also returned by the rust client for quic multi addresses)
-6. `FAILED` - The hole punch was attempted multiple times but none succeeded OR the `/libp2p/dcutr` was opened but we have not received the internal start event OR there was a general protocol error.
-7. `SUCCESS` - Any of the three hole punch attempts succeeded.

-## Hole Punch Attempt Outcomes

-Any connection to a remote peer can consist of multiple attempts to hole punch a direct connection.
-Each individual attempt could yield the following outcomes:

-1. `UNKNWON` - There was no information why and how the hole punch attempt completed
-2. `DIRECT_DIAL` - The connection reversal from our side succeeded (should never happen)
-3. `PROTOCOL_ERROR` - This can happen if e.g., the stream was reset mid-flight
-4. `CANCELLED` - The user stopped the client
-5. `TIMEOUT` - We waited for the internal start event for 15s but timed out
-6. `FAILED` - We exchanged `CONNECT` and `SYNC` messages on the `/libp2p/dcutr` stream but the final direct connection attempt failed -> the hole punch was unsuccessful
-7. `SUCCESS` - We were able to directly connect to the remote peer.
+Head over to the [GitHub releases page](https://github.com/dennis-tra/punchr/releases) and download the appropriate binary.

+## Self Compilation

+Run `make build` and find the executables in the `dist` folder.
+To participate in the measurement campaign you only need to pay attention to the `punchrclient` binary.

 # Components